The One with the Proposal: Part Two

-After searching for Monica all day, Chandler hurries back to his apartment and when he gets there, Joey meets him in the hall, claiming Monica has left because of his commitment issues, despite Joey trying to convince her otherwise.
-When Chandler enters their apartment, believing he has destroyed his relationship with Monica, he discovers that it is far from being abandoned, there are candles lit all over and Monica is kneeling to propose.
-In the midst of proposing to Chandler, she cries from sheer emotion and is unable to continue.
-Instead, Chandler gets on his knees and proposes to her and Monica accepts.
-They then open the door to Joey, Rachel, and Phoebe, who have been waiting to celebrate.
-At first, they hesitate, feeling Ross should be there to share the moment, then decide that after three marriages, Ross can afford to miss one engagement celebration.
+After searching for Monica all day, Chandler hurries back to his apartment.
+Joey meets him in the hall and claims Monica has left for her parents' house, despite Joey trying to convince her otherwise.
+Chandler enters their apartment and finds Monica is still there surrounded by dozens of lit candles; Joey was pretending.
+Monica kneels to propose to Chandler, but is so overcome with emotion that Chandler kneels as well and proposes instead.
+Monica accepts.
+Joey, Rachel, and Phoebe enter from eavesdropping outside to celebrate.
+Phoebe hesitates as Ross is not present, but Rachel declares "he's done this three times, he knows what it's about."
 The end credits play while Monica and Chandler slow dance to Eric Clapton's "Wonderful Tonight".